AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/home.md

 ## Real-time Machine Learning workflow (Alpha)

+The following workflow outlines the typical steps and results involved in creating and utilizing a Real-time Machine Learning model.

 ### Data ingestion and preparations

 Data is ingested and transformed with the Experience Data Model (XDM) on Adobe Experience Platform.
 This data is used for model training.
 To learn more about XDM, visit the [XDM overview](../../xdm/home.md).

 ### Authoring

-Create a Real-time Machine Learning model by authoring it from scratch or bringing it in as a pre-trained serialized model (ONNX) in Adobe Experience Platform Jupyter Notebooks.
+Create a Real-time Machine Learning model by authoring it from scratch or bringing it in as a pre-trained serialized ONNX model in Adobe Experience Platform Jupyter Notebooks.

 ### Deployment

-Deploy your model to the Experience Edge to create a Real-time Machine Learning service in the Service Gallery using the Prediction API endpoint.
+Deploy your model to Experience Edge to create a Real-time Machine Learning service in the Service Gallery using the Prediction API endpoint.

 ### Inference